pmonasse/stereo-adaptive-weights/README.txt

     -m,--min grayMin: gray level for vMin (255) -M,--max grayMax: gray level for vMax (0)
 This outputs a color 8-bit PNG image, applying an affine map between points (vMin,grayMin) and (vMax,grayMax).
 Pixels are gray except NaN input values or values outside the range [vMin,vMax] are in cyan color.

+- Note
+There is a known bug (#58800) in g++ 4.8.2 in function std::nth_element in Image::median (filters.cpp).
+This is fixed in Ubuntu 14.04, but other systems may be vulnerable (for example MinGW-4.8.2).
+This provokes a memory error and is a security hazard.
+The adopted solution is to use std::sort, with a tiny bit longer computation time.

 - Files (Only those with * are reviewed) disparity.cpp (*)